 If you need additional support with completing your claim the Students’ Union may be able to help.

-If you have requested an extension, you should continue with your work and not wait for the outcome as any extension granted will be from the original submission date, not the date that you receive the outcome.
+If you have requested an extension, you should continue with your work and not wait for the outcome of your claim as any extension granted will be from the original submission date and not the date that you receive the outcome.